alicesquivel/datalogger/README.md

 * Access the RabbitMQ management interface (http://172.16.7.97:15672) from your web browser.
 * Navigate to the Queues tab and verify that the pressure_data queue shows messages being delivered.

+# Connecting RabbitMQ to Telegraf
+To connect your script to Telegraf for integration with InfluxDB, you need to update your script to publish data in a format that Telegraf can read from a RabbitMQ queue.
+Telegraf will then forward this data to InfluxDB.

+**Step 1:** Update the Python Script
+Modify the script to remove direct InfluxDB writes and ensure it publishes data to RabbitMQ in a format that Telegraf can parse.